ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 Here are several foundational books on clinical trial design and analysis that can help users gain a deeper understanding of the methods implemented in the relevant R packages: [Clinical Trials: A Practical Approach](https://onlinelibrary.wiley.com/doi/book/10.1002/9781118793916), [Fundamentals of Clinical Trials](https://link.springer.com/book/10.1007/978-3-319-18539-2), [Sample Sizes for Clinical Trials](https://www.routledge.com/Sample-Sizes-for-Clinical-Trials/Julious/p/book/9781138587892?srsltid=AfmBOopllJ4lcXrd-J6q76oPSQl3Zae-X7LqAYmh1zbt_BY7_0ZD0gN0), [Group Sequential and Confirmatory Adaptive Designs in Clinical Trials](https://link.springer.com/book/10.1007/978-3-319-32562-0), [Bayesian Adaptive Methods for Clinical Trials](https://www.routledge.com/Bayesian-Adaptive-Methods-for-Clinical-Trials/Berry-Carlin-Lee-Muller/p/book/9781032922058?srsltid=AfmBOopPzoSaPFpQT8vTUc6WmJpn4_sNSQZQntvryGtRPPM6IgySOh7F).

+[Regulatory Compliance and Validation Issues (A Guidance Document for the Use of R in Regulated Clinical Trial Environments)](http://www.R-project.org/doc/R-FDA.pdf): this document outlines the R Foundation's consensus on using R in GxP-regulated environments, providing a framework for end users to comply with internal procedures, documentation needs, and regulatory requirements.

 ### Inclusion Criteria